Faiz1310/CodeAlpha_Projects/SpeechEmotionRecognition/SpeechEmotionRecognition_README.markdown

 # Speech Emotion Recognition

 ## Overview
 This project is a web application that classifies emotions (e.g., Neutral, Happy, Sad, Angry) from speech audio files using a machine learning model trained on the RAVDESS dataset.
 Built with Python and Streamlit, users can upload a WAV audio file (2-5 seconds) to receive a predicted emotion with a confidence score.
-The model achieves approximately 60-80% accuracy on the test set.
+The model achieves approximately 80% accuracy on the test set.

 ## Files
 - `app.py`: Streamlit web app for emotion recognition.
-- `emotion_model.pth`: Pre-trained model [Update with actual model file name, e.g., `model.pth`].
+- `emotion_model.pth`: Pre-trained model.
-- `requirements.txt`: Python dependencies [Update with actual dependencies].
+- `requirements.txt`: Python dependencie].
-- `train_emotion_model.py`: Script to train the model [Update with actual training script name, if applicable].
+- `train_emotion_model.py`: Script to train the model.
-- [Add other files, e.g., `data_loader.py`, if applicable].

 ## Installation
 1. **Clone the Repository**: